-- Limit your visitors. - Try to get enough rest as it is important for recovery. - When lying on your side, place 1 or 2 pillows between both your knees and ankles to help the leg relax and to support your knee. - When lying on your back, do not use pillows horizontally under your knees.
+- Limit your visitors. - Try to get enough rest as it is important for recovery. - When lying on your side, place 1 or 2 pillows between both your knees and ankles to help the leg relax and to support your knee (see Figure 1). - When lying on your back, do not use pillows horizontally under your knees (see Figure 2).
 This will keep them bent and it is important that you are able to get your knee to straighten completely.
-You can elevate your legs above your heart on pillows that extend from below your knee to ankle (see pictures below).
+Your surgeon prefers NO PILLOW under your leg. - Exception = You can elevate your legs above your heart on multiple pillows as shown in Figure 3 to help reduce swelling (2-3 x/day, 20-30 minutes).(also see pg.24)